jaime04-diaz/jaimediaz.github.io/README.md

 Here is little about me, my passion and what I do.

 ### About me
 I'm a recent mechanical engineering graduate with a passion for mechanical design and analysis.
-My dream after gaining the most knowledge I can during my career is to own a little local shop where I can design test and build aerodynamic body kits for muscle cars.
+My dream after gaining the most knowledge I can during my career is to own a little local shop where I can design, test and build aerodynamic body kits for muscle cars.
 I'm currently seeking a full time role, ideally where I can express creative freedom, contribute to innovation and wear more than one "hat".
 Alternatively I enjoy to learn from all relevant positions in my field and open to exploring opportunities and skills I could use in my professional career.

 # Projects
 Here is a catalog of all the projects I've worked on; professionally, academically and personal.